Ugui (portrait)

-An Ugui of 18th king of Ryukyu Shoo Iku (Shō Iku).
+An Ugui of 18th king of Ryukyu Shō Iku.

-Ugui (御後絵) are posthumous portraits from the Ryukyu Kingdom (modern Ryukyu Islands).
+Ugui (御後絵) are posthumous portraits from the Ryukyu Kingdom (modern Okinawa Prefecture, Japan).
 Although it is unknown when the tradition of portraiture first began in the area, Ryukyu developed a unique style during the 15th-19th centuries.

 Ugui were all painted in similar style; they all place the king in the center surrounded by high officials and other retainers, with the king much larger than the others to emphasize his power and authority.
 The king is shown with the royal regalia.

 History

 It is unknown when the first ugui were created.
 Prior to the 18th century, the portraits were painted directly onto the walls of the Enkaku-ji Buddhist Temple in Shuri as murals but it is believed that owing to damage caused by fires to the temple, in 1717 the court artist to the Ryukyu Kingdom, Soki Yamaguchi, converted all the portraits to wall hung scrolls or kakejiku.

-After the Ryukyu Kingdom was annexed by Japan in 1879, copies of the ugui were kept at Nakaguiuku-udun Palace.
+After the Ryukyu Kingdom was annexed by Japan in 1879, copies of the ugui were kept at Nakagusuku-udun Palace.
 Ten of them were photographed by Yoshitaro Kamakura in 1924 or 1925.
-In the same time, Majikina Ankō also came to Nakagusiku-udun to research these portraits.
+In the same time, Majikina Ankō also came to Nakagusuku-udun to research these portraits.